-THE CORDIAL BALM OF SYRIACUM Is intended to relieve those persons, who, by an immoderate indulgence of their passions, have ruined their constitutions, or in their way to the consummation of that deplorable state, are affected with any of those previous ymptoms that betray its approach, as the various affecons of the nervous system, obstinate gleets, excesses, ir-2gularity, obstructions of certain evacuations, weakness, otal impotency, barrenness, &c.
-This medicine is particularly recommended to be taken before persons enter into the matrimonial state, lest, in the event of procreation occurring, the innocent offspring should bear enstamped upon it he physical characters minutest vessels, removing all corruptions, contaminations, and i apurities from the vital stream; eradicating the merbid cirus, and radically expelling it through the
+THE CORDIAL BALM OF SYRIACUM Is intended to relieve those persons, who, by an immo derate indulgence of their passions, have ruined their constitutions, or in their way to the consummation of that leplorable state, are affected with any of those previous ymptoms that betray its approach, as the various affecons of the nervous system, obstinate gleets, excesses, ir- engraven on the Government Stamp of each Box. egularity, obstructions of certain evacuations, weakness, atal impotency, barrenness, &c.

+This medicine is particularly recommended to be taken before persons enter into the matrimonial state, lest, in the event of precreation occurring, the innocent offspring should bear enstamped upon it he physical characters derivable from parental debility.